Crime in the United States

 The FBI collects these data through the Uniform Crime Reporting (UCR) Program.

-- This table provides the 2008 percent distribution of violent crime, property crime, murder and nonnegligent manslaughter, forcible rape, robbery, aggravated assault, burglary, larceny-theft, and motor vehicle theft offenses by region.
+- This table provides the 2009 percent distribution of estimated offenses (violent crime, property crime, murder and nonnegligent manslaughter, forcible rape, robbery, aggravated assault, burglary, larceny-theft, and motor vehicle theft) and population by region.

 - The UCR Program does not have sufficient data to estimate for arson.

 - The data used in creating this table were from all law enforcement agencies participating in the UCR Program (including those submitting less than 12 months of data).

 - Crime statistics include estimated offense totals (except arson) for agencies submitting less than 12 months of offense reports for each year.

 The U.S. Census Bureau has established the four regions of the United States along with nine geographic divisions that the UCR Program uses to compile the Nation’s crime data.
 The following table lists the 50 states and the District of Columbia arranged according to the regions and geographic divisions of the United States.

 East North Central

 District of Columbia